 Main Festivals in April

 Inuyama Festival (first Saturday and Sunday of April) — Inuyama, Aichi.
 A festival with deep history dating back to 1635.
-Thirteen yama (festival floats) wind through the old castle town, and at night each float is illuminated by 365 paper lanterns.
+Thirteen yama (festival floats) wind through the old castle town, and at night each float is illuminated by a dense arrangement of paper lanterns (a figure of 365 lanterns is often cited, echoing the days of the year, though the Inuyama Festival Preservation Society’s official materials do not specify an exact count).
 Designated as an Important Intangible Folk Cultural Property of Japan.
+For the full 2027 guide — the Saturday/Sunday schedule, karakuri times, and access from Nagoya — see our Inuyama Festival guide.

-Yamazakigawa Sakura Festival (early April) — Mizuho Ward, Nagoya.
-Roughly 600 cherry trees line about 2.5 km of the Yamazaki River from Ishikawa Bridge to Aratamabashi Bridge.
+Yamazakigawa Cherry Blossom Light-Up (late March to early April) — Mizuho Ward, Nagoya.
+Roughly 550 cherry trees line about 2.5 km of the Yamazaki River from Ishikawa Bridge to Ochiai Bridge.
 One of the leading hanami spots within Nagoya city.

 Takayama Spring Festival (Sannou-sai, April 14-15) — Takayama, Gifu.
 A UNESCO Intangible Cultural Heritage event.
 Twelve elaborately decorated yatai floats parade through the old Takayama castle town, with karakuri puppet performances dedicated to the shrine.